 2018 EPIC-Network Conference - University of Wisconsin-Madison

-Every spring, the EPIC-Network hosts a conference and workshop for university representatives, city officials, and organizational partners interested in adopting, adapting, and/or enhancing the EPIC Framework for their institutions and communities.
+Every spring, the EPIC-Network hosts a conference and workshop for university representatives, city officials, and organizational partners interested in adopting, adapting, and/or enhancing the EPIC Model for their institutions and communities.
 There are two primary outcomes attendees receive from attending:

 1) Inspiration and support to launch new programs; and